aquavitae/norman/doc/source/index.rst

 records are linked directly to each other as attributes.

-The main containing class is `Database`, and an instance of this should be created before creating any tables.
+The main containing class is `Database`, and an instance of this should be created before creating any tables it contains.
 Tables are subclassed from the `Table` class and fields added to it by creating `Field` class attributes.

 Example